 What Is the Role of an Executor in Estate Planning?

 This article will explain what an executor is and does.
-If you have been appointed as an executor or anticipate these responsibilities in the future, consider speaking with an estate planning attorney about how to navigate the process effectively.
+If you have been appointed as an executor or anticipate these responsibilities in the future, consider speaking with an estate planning lawyer about how to navigate the process effectively.

 What Is an Executor?

-Executors are appointed by the “testator,” or the person who created the will.
-If the testator didn’t appoint an executor in their will, the probate court appoints one.
+“The executor is someone who has power to distribute the proceeds under a last will and testament,” says Jay E. Michael, an estate planning and probate attorney in Columbus, Ohio.
+Executors are appointed by the testator, or person who created the will.
+If the testator didn’t appoint an executor in their will, the probate court will appoint one.

 To avoid these issues, some co-executors may agree to give up their role, leaving the executor’s role to just one individual.
 Or all appointed co-executors could waive their appointment and appoint someone else instead.

 Appointing an executor is straightforward.
-When you create a will, you can appoint the executor in the will.
+When you create a will, you simply name the executor in the will.
+The executor should be someone you trust.
+They should be honest, organized, and familiar with your situation.
+Ultimately, their job is to carry out your last wishes.

 Keep in mind that state laws bar some individuals from serving as executors.
 For example, minors (individuals under 18) and convicted felons cannot serve as executors.
-Your state may have additional requirements on who can and cannot be an executor.
+Your state may have additional restrictions on who can or cannot be an executor.
+But beyond these basic legal requirements, the choice is up to you.

-Responsibilities of an Executor
+What Are the Responsibilities of an Executor?

 An executor’s job includes several essential tasks:

-- Probate.
 The executor initiates the probate process by filing a copy of the testator’s last will and testament with the local probate court.
 The executor may also need other documentation, such as the individual’s death certificate and an inventory of estate assets.

-- Estate assets.
 The executor ensures that all remaining assets of the estate are accounted for.
 Estate assets are everything the decedent owned, including:

 - Financial assets such as money, bank accounts, stocks, etc.